namvux1404/EEG-analysis-and-prediction--IFT3710/README.md

 - Van Nam Vu: van.nam.vu@umontreal.ca

 Description of the Project
-• Motivation:
+- Motivation:
-o Generally, in machine learning, every time there’s a different dataset, we need to create a model that minimizes the error of validation (or test).
+  - Generally, in machine learning, every time there’s a different dataset, we need to create a model that minimizes the error of validation (or test).
 However, with two different EEG datasets, it can be challenging when it comes to accurately train models in neuroscience, especially with deep learning methods.
 This is because